pkong0414/IEEE-ICMLA-2019-PIDP-Challenge/README.md

 ## Publication

-Accepted papers will be scheduled for presentations at the conference and published in the ICMLA 2019 conference proceedings.
+Accepted papers will be scheduled for presentations at the conference and published in the IEEE ICMLA 2019 conference proceedings.

 ## Where to Start?